kernel-community/kernel-v2/README.md

 # [Kernel Community](https://kernel.community)

-This repo hosts the code for a new type of online learning environment, which mixes a spaced repetition memory system with a token model on Ethereum so that anyone can learn for free, while still ensuring that we can all generate some income (rather than perpetuating endless student debt cycles).
+This repo hosts the code for a new type of online learning environment, which mixes personal thinking skills with technical practices via a focus on conversation and relationality.
+It is part of our ongoing efforts to make learning free, in both senses.

 ## Getting Started